somegenericdev/WYSIWYGTextEditor/README.md

     <script src="_content/Penman.Blazor.Quill/penman-blazor-quill.js"></script>
 ```

-Add the following using statement to `_Imports.razor`.
+Optional:  If you don't want to keep adding the namespace to pages, just add the following using statement to `_Imports.razor`.

 ```cs
 @using Penman.Blazor.Quill